 Like all inventions that shift humanity, we need to ask ourselves the hard questions: is this bad?
 And the answer is a bit of yes and no. When used too often, this otherwise incredible product has less-than-great effects on hair and skin; some of those including hair loss!
 For the full list of where dry shampoo gets it wrong, read on.

-Recommended: Does Heat Protectant Really Work?
-Well, This is What Happens When You Don't Use it.
+Read next: Does Heat Protectant Really Work?
+Well, This is What Happens When You Don't Use It

 To better understand how dry shampoo can be bad for hair, you should know what it's doing on your scalp in the first place.
 Usually based with absorbent ingredients like powders or starches, these soak up sweat and excess sebum from the scalp and root of your hair.
 Dry shampoo often includes alcohol-based ingredients to remove your scalp's excess oils too.